Long-term marine acoustic and seismic monitoring using distributed acoustic sensing and deep learning: Results

-We evaluated DASNet on a held-out test set constructed from SeaFOAM recordings, and the model reliably detected signals across all categories (\Cref{fig:example_and_eval}b).
-For signals that are typically strong and well-structured, such as earthquake signals, T-waves, and fin whale calls, DASNet achieved high accuracy with F1 scores typically $>$0.9.
-This strong performance is largely attributable to the rich and diverse training dataset constructed through semi-supervised iterations (see Methods), which enabled the model to capture representative characteristics of each signal type.
-Manual inspection of failed predictions revealed that most missed detections and false positives arose from poor signal quality due to inherently weak signals or strong background noise, or from truncated waveforms at segment boundaries.
-For example, fin whale call detection (best F1 = 0.87) was affected by faint signals from distant sources, where seismic S-wave detections (best F1 = 0.9) benefited from the typically strong and sustained character of these arrivals.
-Blue whale D calls proved more difficult to detect, primarily because of their scarcity and variability, leaving them underrepresented in the training data and limiting the model's ability to generalize.
+We evaluated DASNet on a held-out test set constructed from SeaFOAM recordings.
+The model reliably detected signals across all categories, with best F1 scores ranging from 0.89 to 0.98 for most categories (\Cref{fig:example_and_eval}b).
+This performance is largely attributable to the rich and diverse training dataset constructed through semi-supervised iterations (see Methods), which enabled the model to capture representative characteristics of each signal type.
+Manual inspection of failed predictions revealed that most missed detections and false positives arose from inherently weak signals, strong background noise, or truncated waveforms at segment boundaries.
+For example, blue whale A call detection (best F1 = 0.89) was affected by faint signals from distant sources, whereas earthquake detections (best F1 = 0.98) benefited from the strong and sustained character of phase arrivals.
+The reported F1 scores correspond to the optimal operating point on each precision–recall curve.
+More broadly, the detection-score threshold controls a trade-off between detection quantity and quality.
+For subsequent analyses, we adopted a relatively stringent threshold (0.8) to retain only high-quality detections.
+However, this conservative choice does not imply that lower-score detections are spurious.
+On continuous data, low-score detections co-vary temporally with high-confidence ones rather than emerging during quiet periods (Figure S2), indicating that they predominantly correspond to genuine but weaker or noisier signals.

-We further evaluated the choice of detection threshold, which is a critical trade-off in operational applications, on continuous data.
-Higher thresholds yield fewer but higher-quality detections (Figure S2).
-We observed that the detection counts at lower score thresholds exhibit the same temporal variability as high-quality detections, with both increasing and decreasing coherently across time windows.
-Moreover, periods with few or no high-score detections do not show an emergence of additional detections at lower thresholds.
-This consistent temporal co-variation indicates that low-score detections are predominantly associated with the same underlying signal activity, rather than representing spurious false positives.
-In subsequent analyses, we adopted a relatively stringent threshold (0.8) to ensure the quality of detections.